-After meeting with the client, follow up letter
+After Business meeting with the client, follow-up letter

 After a meeting with German counterparts has ended, the normal post-meeting procedure should be followed.
 Germans are known for their large-scale written communications that elaborate on and confirm the discussions.
 Prepare and distribute all minutes, information, etc. Within 24 hours of the meeting.
 How to Get Your Products Into Retail Stores